 Sexual Violence may involve activities that don’t include physical contact between the victim and the perpetrator which can brutally violent.

 Some examples of the range of Sexual Violence without physical contact include verbal or visual sexual harassment, threats, intimidation, peeping, taking nude photos.

-Helping survivors of sexual assault, crime, or trauma find their voice's and supporting victim's through a difficult time, whether it be at the hospital, police department or in court after an act of sexual violence or a crime.
+Helping survivors of sexual assault, crime, or trauma find their voice's and supporting victim's through a difficult time, whether it be at the hospital, police department, or in court after an act of sexual violence or a crime.
 We understand there can be lasting effects long after trauma.
 Therefore, our advocates are available to assist with housing referrals, employability services, education, food boxes, and area resource information.

 Promise Place advocates are available to take crisis phone calls 24 hours a day, 7 days a week.

 Promise Place provides Individual and group therapy.
 Please give our office a call to inquire about group therapy.
 We serve individuals effected by sexual assault, crime, or trauma.

 Rape, trauma, and sexual assault affect more than you might think – they take a severe toll on victims’ mental health and overall wellness.
 People who experience sexual violence are more than twice as likely as their peers to have some kind of mental disorder according to a study in the Journal of the American Medical Association.

 The connection between trauma and mental health illustrate the importance of seeking trauma focused therapeutic treatment.
 How strongly the two problems are intertwined is virtually immeasurable and astoundingly profound.

 Symptoms of depression, anxiety, low self-esteem, dissociation, and many other mental health issues, can be traced back to an incident of history of violence or trauma.
 Treating victims of trauma and facilitating the recovery process to help transform victims into not just survivors but into thriving individual.